711 Student Financial Services

-A printed statement will be mailed and or emailed to students approximately 15 days prior to the first payment due date for those students who pre-registered for classes before the tuition and fee rates were finalized by the university.
-The second and third payment reminders will be sent to students by e-mail.
+A statement will be emailed to students approximately 15 days prior to the first payment due date for those students who pre-registered for classes before the tuition and fee rates were finalized by the university.
+Subsequent payment reminders will be sent to students by e-mail.
 Billing inquiries should be directed to the office of Student Financial Services.

 711.6.1 Late Payment

-When an outstanding balance exists on a students account after the third payment due date, a late payment fee of $50 will be assessed to the students account.
+When an outstanding balance exists on a students account after the final payment due date, a late payment fee of $50 will be assessed to the students account.